01 of 05

 Putting some of the strong color above the shop name draws your eye to the top of the shop and the name.

-Adding a strip of strong color to more of the area along the top edge of the shop balances the front windows and the sign, and leaves a neutral zone below the window where you can feature items from the shop without creating a high contrast.
+Adding a strip of strong color to more of the area along the top edge of the shop balances the front windows and the sign, and leaves a neutral zone below the window where you can feature items from the shop without creating high contrast.

 Adding the strong red color below the window as well as along the top of the box balances the shop front and gives you another space to feature writing while keeping the focus on the windows.

 Experiment with the colors you use for your paint schemes, but also tweak layouts to get the best effect in a small space.
-As many of your contrasting colors will be used in very small amounts, depending on the scale you are working in, pay attention to the values or light and darkness of the colors, as well as their relationship to each other to get the strongest possible exterior designs even using very small detail areas.
+As many of your contrasting colors will be used in very small amounts, depending on the scale you are working in, pay attention to the values of light and darkness of the colors, as well as their relationship to each other to get the strongest possible exterior designs even using very small detail areas.